Uganda

 Notes:

-1. The earliest recorded usage of this issue is a pair of the 10c with a postal cancel dated 18 July 1938.
-The overprint must have been in use until at least 1944, since it was only in that year that the unoverprinted stamps corresponding to R145a, R146a and R147b/f were issued.
+1. The earliest recorded usage of the definitive issue is a pair of R141 postally used on 18 July 1938.
+The overprint must have been in use until at least 1944, since it was in that year that the unoverprinted stamps corresponding to R145a, R146a and R147b/f were issued.

 2. The 10c is known postally used.